Entrepreneurial Biodiversity Conservation (Phase II)

 - Finally, a monitoring and evaluation plan will be implemented for regular reporting and to produce regular news on medias.

-Here is a video presenting the tourism industry development in Mozambique, with an interview of Luciano Adamo, vice president of Bitonga Divers, partners of this project.
+A video presenting the tourism industry development in Mozambique, with an interview of Luciano Adamo, vice president of Bitonga Divers, partners of this project.

 Check out information on this project’s phase 1 here.